aws-samples/serverless-test-samples/typescript-test-samples/launchdarkly-lambda-dynamodb/README.md

-# Using LaunchDarkly for Testing in AWS Lambdas
+# Using LaunchDarkly for Testing with AWS Lambda

 ## Introduction